Labour questions payment to departing official

 Labour's social development spokesperson Jacinda Ardern says a termination benefit is given only if someone is made redundant, and she is calling on Ms Bennett to explain.

-Next story in Political: Government accused of 'ecocide' over ETS scheme
+Next story in Politics: Government accused of 'ecocide' over ETS scheme

 Copyright © 2012, Radio New Zealand